Mount windows share folder into AIX..

 Q: Why does 'ypinit -s' crash with the following error, when trying to initialize a slave:

-"ypxfr(get_misc_recs) RPC call to failed: RPC: Timed out."
+"ypxfr(get_misc_recs) RPC call to

 A: ypxfrd is not running on the NIS master server.
 Login to the master server and start it: